atemate/case-change-machine-api/src/chg-package/README.md

 - returns a single data structure with the correct amount of coins to return for change,
 - works for any positive number.

+> Note: we assume that in EUR currency it is possible to form any number with coins and banknotes, so we allow any values in `eur_inserted`.

 ### Nonfunctional requirements
 - execution time: for any number <= €1000, execution time should be <1 sec